6 Tiny Things Emotionally Resilient People Do Differently Than Everyone Else

 Advertisement

-Look at your (growing) list of coping mechanisms and remind yourself that when challenges come, you'll be upset and distressed and even shut down for a while, but you have a whole list of tools and resources that helped you bounce back when the entire world shut down and life, as we know, stopped.
+Look at your (growing) list of coping mechanisms and remind yourself that when challenges come, you'll be upset and distressed and even shut down for a while, but you have a whole list of tools and resources to help you bounce back and if you can recover once — you can recover again.

 Guy Winch is a distinguished psychologist and acclaimed author.
 His work has been featured in The New York Times and Psychology Today.